Prem19/AI-102/README.md

 Accuracy - use data that is as close to real world data as possible.
 Fake data works to start the training process, but it likely will differ from real data in ways that can cause your model to not extract correctly.

 ## How to extract entities
 To submit an extraction task, the API requires the JSON body to specify which task to execute.
-For custom NER, the task for the JSON payload is customEntityRecognitionTasks.
+For custom NER, the task for the JSON payload is **customEntityRecognitionTasks**.

 ```bash
 {